meersohnf/Integrated-Bioinformatics-transmembrane-hmm-topology-prediction/README.md

 More advanced tools, such as TMHMM-style models, use richer state structures with helix cores, helix caps, loop states, and more detailed validation.

-## Notes

-This project was developed as part of a graduate bioinformatics HMM assignment and refactored into a cleaner code sample.
-Some support files were provided as part of the coursework environment.

 ## Requirements